 - Ergonomically designed non-slip handles are strong,lightweight,and comfortable.

-- [Curved Tips and Round Edge]: Elaborately designed with its tips bending 50º downwards, WePet nail clipper provides a wider view to avoid accidental...
+- [Curved Tips and Round Edge]: Length 3.8" x Width 2.6" Inch.
+Elaborately designed with its tips bending 20º downwards, WePet nail clipper provides a...

-- 𝐋𝐄𝐃 𝐋𝐢𝐠𝐡𝐭: LED light illuminates the bloodline in nails and claws for easier and safer cutting experience!
-Note: LED light may...
+- 𝐋𝐄𝐃 𝐋𝐢𝐠𝐡𝐭: LED light powered by rechargeable battery illuminates the bloodline in nails and claws for easier and safer cutting...

 Trimming your cat's nails needs to be started at a young age so they get used to the procedure.
 Be careful not to cut them quickly.
 However, if the quick is accidentally trimmed, you can place their paw in flour or cornstarch to stop the bleeding.